davidsantiago/pathetic/README.md

 Otherwise, the result is other-path concatenated onto base-path.
 Does not normalize its output.

+## Obtaining

+If you are using Cake or Leiningen, you can simply add

+    [pathetic "0.1.0"]

+to your project.clj and download it from Clojars with

+    cake deps

+or

+    lein deps

 ## License

 Copyright (C) 2011 David Santiago